-- Issue at least 700 certifications or recertifications for EMS drivers and 1,250 certifications or recertifications for Emergency Medical Technicians, including the basic and paramedic levels. - Conclude thorough and professional investigations on all complaints regarding EMS personnel and providers within 60 days of receipt. - Address technical assistance requests from trauma regions and trauma care centers for system and program development within three working days of receipt. - Finalize inspection reports and provide plan of correction to trauma centers within ten working days of inspection. - Collect trauma registry data monthly from the trauma care regions for 100% of participating trauma care centers. - Ensure data submission into MEMSIS (Mississippi Emergency Medical Services Information System) by the 15th day of each month for patient encounters of the previous month from all licensed ambulance services to assure effective evaluation of the state EMS system. - Inspect 100% of permitted ambulances twice each year to ensure minimum specified equipment, staffing, and insurance. - Maintain transfer times at a system average of 110 minutes from complete designated Level IV trauma centers to complete designated trauma centers most appropriate for the patient's injuries.
+- Issue at least 700 certifications or recertifications for EMS drivers and 1,250 certifications or recertifications for Emergency Medical Technicians, including the basic and paramedic levels. - Conclude thorough and professional investigations on all complaints regarding EMS personnel and providers within 60 days of receipt. - Address technical assistance requests from trauma regions and trauma care centers for system and program development within three working days of receipt. - Finalize inspection reports and provide plan of correction to trauma centers within ten working days of inspection. - Collect trauma registry data monthly from the trauma care regions for 100% of participating trauma care centers. - Ensure data submission into MEMSIS (Mississippi Emergency Medical Services Information System) by the 15th day of each month for patient encounters of the previous month from all licensed ambulance services to assure effective evaluation of the state EMS system. - Inspect 100% of permitted ambulances twice each year to ensure minimum specified equipment, staffing, and insurance. - Achieve a system average transfer time of 120 minutes from designated Level IV trauma centers to designated trauma centers most appropriate for the patient's injuries.